henrik/thepugautomatic.com-eleventy/src/site/posts/2020-08-01-communicating-between-liveviews-on-the-same-page.md

 end
 ```

-## Anything with a shared ancestor via PubSub
+## Anything with a shared root LiveView via PubSub

-Alternatively, we can use [PubSub](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.html) to communicate between anything on the same page (whether siblings, ancestor/descendant, or cousins twice removed), as long as they have a shared ancestor LiveView.
+Alternatively, we can use [PubSub](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.html) to communicate between anything on the same page (whether siblings, ancestor/descendant, or cousins twice removed), as long as they have a shared root LiveView.

 See [the PubSub docs](https://hexdocs.pm/phoenix_pubsub/Phoenix.PubSub.html) for how to set it up.
 At the time of writing, you just need to add it to your supervision tree.

 For the purposes of this blog post, we will restrict PubSub to updates within the current page.
 If you want to send some update for every user (e.g. new messages in a chat room), or every tab/window opened by the current user, PubSub can do that too.

 We'll use the socket's `root_pid` in the PubSub topic as a way of uniquely identifying the current page.
-Again, this relies on LiveViews having a shared ancestor.
 Two sibling LiveViews without a shared ancestor will each have their own PID as their `root_pid`, so this wouldn't work.

 Anyone who wants to receive messages can subscribe on connected mount, and set up a handler: